richterrob/GraphBasedPredictors/README.md

 Licence: MIT Licence

+Note: Please feel free to ask questions or report bugs.

 R functions to compute graph based predictors (GBPs) as baselines for causal structural learning as proposed in the paper RSS23:

 - The function oip.R computes observed indegree predictors in all it four forms (OIP, T-OIP, P-OIP and P-T-OIP);